 The City’s Mental Health Board is highlighting the NAMI’s resource guide, NAMI flyers, and other tips to Geneva residents to support mental health while our community adjusts to physical distancing and staying at home, perhaps more isolating than many are used to in their daily lives.
 The Illinois Department of Financial and Professional Regulation has developed a list of resources for residents, consumers and Illinois licensees impacted by COVID-19.

-The City’s Finance Division has reopened as part of Phase 4, but the public is strongly encouraged to continue conducting City business by alternate means whenever possible.
-All visitors are required to wear a face covering and complete a screening questionnaire prior to admittance to the Finance Division.
+The City’s Finance Department has reopened as part of Phase 4, but the public is strongly encouraged to continue conducting City business by alternate means whenever possible.
+All visitors are required to wear a face covering and complete a screening questionnaire prior to admittance to the Finance Department.
 Public hours are from 8:30 a.m. to 4:30 p.m.
 Monday to Friday with the first hour being dedicated to senior citizens or vulnerable residents.

 The City also is voluntarily suspending disconnections for customers who cannot pay and waiving new late payment charges until further notice.